rdpeng/rprogdatascience/manuscript/readwritedata.md

 easy way to freeze up your computer (or at least your R session).
 This is usually an unpleasant experience that usually requires you to kill the R process, in the best case scenario, or reboot your computer, in the worst case.
-So make sure to do a rough calculation of memeory requirements before reading in a large dataset.
+So make sure to do a rough calculation of memory requirements before reading in a large dataset.
 You'll thank me later.